MTG/compIAM/README.md

 # compIAM
 compIAM (**comp**utational analysis of **I**ndian **A**rt **M**usic) is a collaborative initiative involving many researchers that aims at putting together a common repository of datasets, tools, and models for the computational analysis of Carnatic and Hindustani music.

+You can get started on the Computational Analysis of Indian Art Music through our ISMIR 2022 Tutorial: [Computational Methods For Supporting Corpus-Based Research On Indian Art Music](https://github.com/MTG/IAM-tutorial-ismir22).

 ## Installing compIAM
 TODO :)

 ## Basic usage
+compIAM does not have terminal functionalities but it is to be used within Python based-projects.
+Import compIAM to your project:

+``import compiam``

 compIAM includes wrappers to easily initialize the tools and datasets.

 | **Wrapper**                 | **Description**                    | **Option list**                       |